 05. Don’t rely on color alone to convey information

-Green means go, red means no – we get this instinctively.
-But what if you’re color blind and can’t tell the two apart?
+Green means go, and red means no – we get this instinctively.
+But what if you’re color-blind and can’t tell the two apart?
 Many visually impaired users can’t perceive color accurately, or not at all.
 For that reason, make sure to use more than just color to convey information – from adding text, to icons or patterns – to ensure full readability.
 For example, when designing buttons for your website, even if you make them green and red, be sure to add text labels on both so that all types of users can immediately know what they mean.
 To test the color accessibility of your website, try converting your design to black and white to see if the same information still comes across.